Request or download the MATTR Pi SDK Trial License Agreement and the MATTR Customer Agreement and review these terms.

 }

-Add the following manifest placeholders to your app's build.gradle
+Add the following activity to your app's android manifest:

 <application>